Setting Up Windows Subsystem for Linux (WSL)

 Starting the WSL VM at Boot Time

-If you'd like the WSL virtual machine to be started automatically when you start your development PC, follow these instructions:
+If you'd like the WSL virtual machine to start automatically when you start your development PC, follow these instructions:

 -